Custom Generated Client

 Connecting to the Management API

 Your generated client needs the correct base URL, credentials, and authentication to talk to the Management API.
-The recommended approach uses Hey-API's runtimeConfigPath to inherit these settings automatically from the backoffice's built-in HTTP client (umbHttpClient).
+The recommended approach uses hey-api's runtimeConfigPath to inherit these settings automatically from the built-in backoffice HTTP client (umbHttpClient).

 The Umbraco Extension Template already includes this setup.
 If you scaffolded your extension with dotnet new umbraco-extension, authentication works out of the box — no additional configuration needed.